nicklasorte/3GHz_strand_deployment/README.md

 Then download the files from this repository.

-Run the matlab file: [init-folder]
+Run the matlab file: https://github.com/nicklasorte/3GHz_strand_deployment/blob/main/init_github_strand_3GHz_rev1.m

 You'll need to also download: